rysndavjd/blockid/README.md

 **Blockid** is a tool for identifying various types of superblocks like filesystems and partition tables.
 > *NOTE:* `blockid` currently is just a test method for `libblockid` and is unusable for how blkid would be used.

 This project is a copy of `libblkid` and the `blkid` utility from [util-linux](https://github.com/util-linux/util-linux/) but written in Rust.
-It's currently HIGNLY experimental and incomplete.
+It's currently HIGHLY experimental and incomplete.

 ## Supported Superblocks